-Nauticus Robotics currently has developed two models of subsea robots - Aquanaut and Argonaut.
+Nauticus currently has developed two models of subsea robots - Aquanaut and Argonaut.
 The vehicles both exhibit the ability to traverse long distances, transform its hull to expose dual robotic manipulators, perform robotic tasks, and then return to the launch site or other predetermined location.
 The Aquanaut is designed to meet commercial requirements related to performing inspection, maintenance, and repair work in subsea oil and offshore wind energy applications.
 Its capabilities also satisfy the requirements established for port security and maintenance, aquaculture, and telecommunications or subsea mining markets.
 In this setting, the vehicle performs a variety of tasks, including inspection, maintenance, and repair of customer assets.
 The Argonaut is designed for a different mission set that is driven by the needs of the U.S. Department of Defense.
 The Argonaut is distinguished from the Aquanaut in several ways, but most importantly, this vehicle is capable of extended range during transit.
 Other distinguishing features include a different sensor complement and improved autonomous behaviors.
 Nauticus has created two separate vehicles for two important markets in order to allow each vehicle to evolve to meet the requirements of their respective market.
 But more importantly, the Argonaut contains technology that makes it ITAR restricted whereas the Aquanaut does not contain such technology.

 The Aquanaut is currently under contract, through Nauticus' subcontract with a Large Confidential Government Contractor, for a government customer.
-The initial Aquanaut commercial fleet is planned to begin deliveries to the United Kingdom in the fourth quarter of 2022, where it will be tested and qualified in the North Sea.
-The two (2) remaining Aquanauts are to be delivered in the first quarter of 2023.
-Initial opportunities for commercial work will be through Ramfjord Technologies and/or Stinger Technology.
+The initial Aquanaut commercial fleet is planned to begin deliveries in the first quarter of 2023.
+The two (2) remaining Aquanauts are to be delivered in the second quarter of 2023.
+Initial opportunities for commercial work in the North Sea will be through Ramfjord Technologies and/or Stinger Technology.
 Nauticus Robotics has executed a Memorandum of Understanding (MOU) with both of these companies to pursue opportunities in the North Sea.